 Become a Program Site

-If your school would like to become a part of this program or if your organization would like to help sponsor children benefiting from its services, please contact Rebekah Dawson at (251) 653-1617, ext.
+If your school would like to become a part of either program, please contact Rebekah Dawson at (251) 653-1617, ext.
 128.

 The Afterschool Meals Program